jan-pfr/sem-group8/Use-Cases/Use-Case-4.md

 ### Preconditions

-We know the cities.
+We know the population of cities in the world, continent, region, country and district.
 Database contains current population data.

 ### Success End Condition